httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Downgrade Attacks {#downgrade}

 A downgrade attack against the negotiation for TLS is possible.
-With commitment {{commit}}, this is limited to occasions where clients have no prior information (see {{privacy}}), or when persisted commitments have expired.
+With commitment (see {{commit}}), this is limited to occasions where clients have no prior information (see {{privacy}}), or when persisted commitments have expired.

 For example, because the `Alt-Svc` header field {{I-D.ietf-httpbis-alt-svc}} likely appears in an unauthenticated and unencrypted channel, it is subject to downgrade by network attackers.
 In its